-Evocon is a very versatile OEE software that is currently used by manufacturing companies in 14 industries.
+Evocon is a very versatile OEE software that is currently used by manufacturing companies in more than 10 industries.
 This article will help you determine how you can use Evocon to monitor production and track OEE in your factory.

 Is Evocon Able to Monitor My Production Process?

 The most popular way of monitoring production with Evocon is to count products, pieces, and boxes.
 Still, the system can also measure the weight of products, length, or volume and monitor machine working time.
 If you have a CNC machine, you can either count products or measure time.
 If your production doesn’t quite fit into the categories mentioned, it is possible to use a combination of methods to set up a unique monitoring solution.

 Below you will find an overview of how to monitor production with Evocon and what hardware you need.
 You can also explore each method in more detail by following the links under each paragraph.

 Counting single products is the most widely used method for monitoring production, OEE, and machine downtime.
 It is very common, for example, on bottling lines where we count single bottles using a sensor.

 An item or product, moving in front of a sensor, creates a signal, and our Evocon’s IIOT (Industrial Internet of Things) device registers it.
 The device then sends this signal to our server for processing.
 Afterwards, the system displays collected data in real-time on the shop floor or in the office.

 The abovementioned way ideally suits mass production: large quantities of standardized products.
 But what if you make products in groups, and not in a continuous stream?

 You can monitor product groups in the same way as single products, and the signals generated will be converted into the correct number of products.

 For example, let’s say the sensor registers a box that is moving on a conveyor.
 If there are six items in a box, we convert one signal to represent six products.